-- Promote tree planting on private property through the Tree Takoma program, which has a goal of planting 300 trees annually on private property at no cost to the property owner and facilitated by site visit consultation by Casey Trees. - Implement programming, as funding is available, to increase tree canopy in areas of the City with less tree cover, particularly high multi-family property and commercial areas. - Plant native trees in the City Right of Way based on annual budget allocation and provide guidance to residents in selecting native trees. - Work with utility companies to manage and protect trees impacted by required maintenance or service replacements. - Oversee compliance with the City's tree removal and tree protection laws.
+- Promote tree planting on private property through the Tree Takoma program, which has a goal of planting 300 trees annually on private property at no cost to the property owner and facilitated by site visit consultation by Casey Trees. - Implement programming, as funding is available, to increase tree canopy in areas of the City with less tree cover. - Plant native trees in the City Right of Way based on annual budget allocation and provide guidance to residents in selecting native trees. - Work with utility companies to manage and protect trees impacted by required maintenance or service replacements. - Oversee compliance with the City's tree removal and tree protection laws.